circushaase/Haase-Data-Viz-Portfolio/Critique_by_redesign.md

 # Critique by Redesign

-I chose to critique a chart by Our World in Data, which is the first visualization in an [article about the environmental impact of food production.] (https://ourworldindata.org/environmental-impacts-of-food).
+I chose to critique a chart by Our World in Data, which is the first visualization in an [article about the environmental impact of food production.](https://ourworldindata.org/environmental-impacts-of-food).
 Here's the image for reference:

 ![Original chart on agriculture's environmental impact by Our World in Data](/What-are-the-environmental-impacts-of-agriculture.png)